What everyone needs to know to stay smart and connected.

 Choose wired internet at home by setting up ethernet connections for your home laptop/computer/tablet.

-Note: EHT recommends that cell phone and Wi-Fi exposure be reduced as much as possible for children.
+Note: 100% safety means using wired rather than wireless technology as no level of this radiation has been shown to be safe.
+EHT recommends that cell phone and Wi-Fi exposure be reduced as much as possible for children.
 Children should not use cell phones except for emergencies.

 Music and Videos